Courseiva

 Why this answer

-Option A is correct.
-To perform a point-in-time restore in a different region, you need to set the restore mode to 'GeoRestore' and specify the target server in the desired region.
-The template shows 'PointInTimeRestore', which is for restoring to the same region.
+To perform a point-in-time restore in a different region for disaster recovery, you must set 'createMode' to 'GeoRestore' and specify the target server in the desired region.
+The template currently uses 'PointInTimeRestore', which only restores to the same region.
+Option A is incorrect because adding a 'location' property alone does not enable cross-region restore—the restore mode must be changed.

 MCQmedium